EVERYDAYNOMICS™

 Module 11.
 At-risk populations and neighborhoods

 Module 12.
-Public spending and private investment
+Public spending

 Unit V: Presentation and Graduation

-You’ll present your Community Economists Plan (CEP) for your community and receive your certification as a Community Economist and a graduate of the Institute.
+For groups of 30 or more, you’ll present your Community Economists Plan (CEP) for your community and receive your certification as a Community Economist and a graduate of the Institute.

-Everydaynomics™
+Everydaynomics™ Courses

 Community Economics Meets Farm Economics